bobbingwide/fizzie/README.md

 * front-page - used for Page Shown On Front
 * home - used for Blog Posts index page or Posts Shown on Front (when front-page not implemented)
 * index - used when no other template is found
+* page-13.html - template for page ID 13
+* page-about - template for page with slug `about`
+* page-i18n-test.html - template for Internationalization test
+* search - Display search results
 * single - used for a single post / attachment / CPT
 * single-oik-plugins - used for a single oik-plugin
 * singular - used when single or page does not exist

 * See the template visualization: https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png